 He added: “If you talk about financial institutions in Austria you think about insurance companies and the banking industry, but I am more convinced than ever to have different financial institutions like pension funds that are able to invest more in the real economy and with a long-term view on investments.”

-For Boehm, the biggest challenge today for pension funds is to build up a “robust portfolio, very well diversified”, underlining however that pension investors have to take more risks today to achieve returns, adding that investments activities are “much more complicated than ever”.
+For Boehm, the biggest challenge today for pension funds is to build up a “robust portfolio, very well diversified”, underlining, however, that pension investors have to take more risks today to achieve returns.
+He added that investments activities are “much more complicated than ever”.